Today's Best Tech Deals

 Honeywell has a long history of supplying OEM sensors, control panels, and other nuts-and-bolts parts for home security systems.
 More recently, it’s gained traction with some pretty good smart thermostats and security cameras, shaken awake in part by the success of Nest.
 Ahead of spinning its Honeywell Home business off into a new company, Resideo (re-sid-ee-o, rhymes with Presideo), Honeywell has launched a DIY home security system of its own.

 The Honeywell Home Smart Home Security Starter Kit is a decidedly simple all-in-one security tool that has a lot going for it.
 Much of that credit goes to the unit’s hub, which doesn’t lie about being all in one.
 This single device includes an integrated siren/speaker, a 1080p motion-sensing camera, and Amazon Alexa, all packed into a single, columnar device that manages to be reasonably stylish.
 As such, it closely resembles a Canary Home Security System, which came out at about the same time as Amazon's Echo (and as such, could not have supported Alexa).
 For other smart home systems, all that gear could mean installing four different pieces of equipment.
-You can purchase the Honeywell Camera Base Station by itself for $350 at Amazon.
+You can purchase the Honeywell Camera Base Station by itself for $350 $70 at Amazon.
+Price updated, February 2, 2021.

 Setting up a smart home security system can often be a rocky affair, especially for a v1.0 product.
 Nonetheless, Honeywell hits a rare home run with its setup routine, which is arguably the easiest and fastest I’ve encountered in this industry to date.
 Just download and install the app, then plug the hub into wall power.
 (Note that the hub is exclusively wireless; there is no wired ethernet option.)
 Hold a QR code displayed on your phone in front of the hub’s camera and you’re basically done.